urbanopt/geojson-modelica-translator/README.rst

 Getting Started
 ---------------

-It is possible to test the GeoJSON to Modelica Translator (GMT) by simpling installing the Python package and running the command line interface (CLI) with results from and URBANopt SDK set of results.
+It is possible to test the GeoJSON to Modelica Translator (GMT) by simply installing the Python package and running the command line interface (CLI) with results from and URBANopt SDK set of results.
 However, to fully leverage the functionality of this package (e.g., running simulations), then you must also install the Modelica Buildings library (MBL) and Docker.
 Instructions for installing and configuring the MBL and Docker are available